dosyago/graderjs/README.md

   ```

   By default Grader creates an [Express app](https://expressjs.com/) for the background service server.
-- server: `<HTTPServer>` object.
+- **server**: `<HTTPServer>` object.
 If you want more control over the background service server Grader creates, you can create your own server and pass it in at launch using this option.
 For example, you might want to add TLS certificates, or you might want to use [Meteor](https://www.meteor.com/) instead of Express.
-- keepConsoleOpen: boolean.
+- **keepConsoleOpen**: boolean.
 Requests that the launcher process not exit and instead keep its console window open.

 The standard use of Grader is to create a cross-platform GUI app using Node.JS and web technologies.
 But, using a couple of flags, you can modify the behaviour to non-standard uses.

-*** Note on Non Standard Uses ***
+***Note on Non Standard Uses***

 Using the options passed to `go()` you can customize the app launch behaviour.
 By passing a dummy object with a no-op `listen()` method in the `server` option, you can disable running a server.
 By specifying the `noWindow` flag, you can prevent the default behaviour of opening a UI window on app launch, and by requesting `keepConsoleOpen` you can ensure that the terminal console window, normally only open for the launch process and only on Windows, remains open for as long as you want.